-U.S. citizens, nationals and legal permanent residents are eligible to apply for federal student aid.
-Students need to be enrolled in a Title IV-eligible program to qualify.
+U.S. citizens, nationals, legal permanent residents and individuals who have an Arrival-Departure Record from U.S. Citizenship and Immigration Services showing certain designations, including refugees, are eligible to apply for federal student aid.
+Students need to be enrolled in a Title IV-eligible program, meaning one that can receive federal financial aid funds, to qualify.

 The FAFSA asks for information about income, assets and demographic factors, such as household size and number of children enrolled in college at the same time.
 This information is used to calculate the expected family contribution, often referred to as EFC, which determines eligibility for federal student aid.
 For instance, if the EFC is zero, then the student will most likely qualify for a Pell Grant — a federal award based on financial need.

-Families that earn $26,000 or less annually are calculated as an automatic zero for EFC in the 2019-2020 award year.
+Families that earn $27,000 or less annually are calculated as an automatic zero for the EFC in the 2021-2022 award year.

 But even families with higher incomes qualify for some type of aid.
 “There is no explicit income cutoff.
-And different types of aid have different awarding criteria,” says Mark Kantrowitz, a college admissions and financial aid expert.
+And different types of aid have different awarding criteria,” says Mark Kantrowitz, publisher and vice president of research for Savingforcollege.com.
 Students who aren’t eligible for a federal grant, for instance, may still qualify for work-study or federal loans, which typically carry lower interest rates compared with private education loans.

-“All families should submit a FAFSA whether they think they will qualify for aid or not,” says Ilyan Nunez, director for college and career placement at KIPP New Jersey who advises students on the college process.
-“Dependent undergrads can qualify for subsidized Stafford loans over four years regardless of their family’s income.”
+“All families should submit a FAFSA whether they think they will qualify for aid or not,” says Ilyan Nunez, director of college and career placement at KIPP New Jersey who advises students on the college process.
+“Dependent undergrads can qualify for unsubsidized Stafford loans over four years regardless of their family’s income.”

 What Type of Information Do I Need to Complete the FAFSA?

-The FAFSA uses tax information from the prior prior year — verified tax returns from two years ago.
-A family completing the FAFSA for the 2019-2020 academic year, for instance, will use the 2017 tax return.
+The FAFSA uses tax information from what’s known as the “prior prior year” — verified tax returns from two years ago.
+A family completing the FAFSA for the 2021-2022 academic year, for instance, will use the 2019 tax return.
 The use of verified tax returns from the prior prior year reduces the need to use estimates on the form.

 What Do I Need to Know About the IRS Data Retrieval Tool?

 Students and their families can save time with the IRS Data Retrieval Tool, called DRT, which automatically transfers tax information to the online application.
-This feature is also available on the mobile app for the 2019-2020 FAFSA form.
+This feature is also available on the mobile app.

-To use the tool, income tax returns need to have been filed electronically two to three weeks prior to completing the FAFSA.
+To use the tool, income tax returns from the prior prior year need to have been filed electronically two to three weeks prior to completing the FAFSA.
 If the tax returns were filed via mail, then applicants need to allow at least eight weeks before using the tool.